zouzonghua/macOS-tips-and-tricks/README.md

 # 【必装】PicGo - A simple & beautiful tool for pictures uploading built by vue-cli-electron-builder.
 brew install picgo --cask

-# 【必装】Stand - Just a simple app for your Mac that reminds you to stand up once an hour.
-brew install stand --cask

 ```

 ## 开发相关